 lives into the realm of lived Christian experience.

-NEW - Project Bible (formerly Bible for Dummies)
+Project Bible (formerly Bible for Dummies)

 with Drs.
 Wesley Avram & Allen Hilton